verdaux/BookNotes/Phrases/Impressors 9.md

 - [ ] If there's a place further from me, I beg you do not go.
 - [ ] In my dreams, I breathe you.
 - [ ] Make water come to her eyes with my love letters.
+- [ ] Pursuit of pleasure and prevention of pain.